joemoose/dungeoneers.d20/docs/combat.md

 !!! tip

 	A clever gambit might end a battle before it even begins.
 Combat isn't a sport.
 Fight dirty!

+### Suffering a Gamit

+Clever opponents will try and use gambits on you.
+If so, the GM gives you a choice: either suffer the effect of the gambit or take damage from the attack.

 ## Advantage in Combat